 Nightwatch - An Equinox Guide to Viewing the Universe by Terrence Dickinson.
 This highly recommended book is one of the best introductory texts written on astronomy, with lots of helpful information on learning the sky, telescope equipment, deep-sky objects, comets, moon and planets, and astrophotography.
 Useful even for observers who have been in astronomy for a while.

 The Light Hearted Astronomer by Ken Fulton.
-A humorous and somewhat tongue in cheek view of the pitfalls of being an amateur astronomer, and full of useful advice.
-This book is no longer in print but if you can find a copy it is worth a read and re-read from time to time.Books on the Astronomy Equipment
+A humorous and somewhat tongue in cheek view of the pitfalls of being an amateur astronomer.
+It is full of very useful advice.
+This book had been out of print but it was recently announced that it has been updated for 2015.Books on the Astronomy Equipment

 The Backyards Astronomers Guide by Terrence Dickinson and Alan Dyer.
 The companion book to NightWatch that goes into much more depth.

 Star Testing Astronomical Telescopes - A Manual for Optical Evaluation and Adjustment. by Harold Richard Suiter.
 Detailed instructions on using the star test to determine the optical quality of a telescope.